Current Policy Projections

 A May 2017 referendum adopted the Energy Strategy 2050, a package of measures aiming at increasing energy efficiency, reduction of CO2 emissions, and steadily replacing nuclear energy by renewables (Bundesamt für Energie, 2018a).
 Many of these measures were included in the reform of the Energy Law that went into effect in January 2018.

-According to the law, nuclear energy is set to be steadily replaced by renewables.
+According to the law, nuclear energy is set to be steadily replaced by renewables, with the first nuclear plant having already been shut down in December 2019.
 By 2035 electricity generation from hydro power plants should remain at the current level of around 37.4 TWh.
 Electricity generation from non-hydro renewables should increase from around 3.3 TWh to 11.4 TWh in the same period.
-The Law also sets the goal of decreasing energy consumption by 43% and electricity consumption by 13% below 2000 levels by 2035.
-It also introduces some changes to the feed-in tariffs including shortening the period during which installations receive the tariffs from 20 to 15 years (Die Bundesversammlung der Schweizerischen Eidgenossenschaf, 2018; VSE, 2019).
+The law also sets the goal of decreasing energy consumption by 43% and electricity consumption by 13% below 2000 levels by 2035.
+It also introduces some changes to feed-in tariffs for renewables, including shortening the period during which installations receive the tariffs from 20 to 15 years (Die Bundesversammlung der Schweizerischen Eidgenossenschaf, 2018; VSE, 2019).

 Similar to the EU, Switzerland also uses an emissions trading scheme (ETS) to lower emissions from large energy intensive entities.
 However, the Swiss ETS is much smaller than the European ETS, not only because of the smaller market but also due to the fact that the emissions generated by 54 companies in the power, cement, pharmaceutical, refinery, paper, district heating, and steel sectors covered by the scheme represent only 10% of the country’s emissions.
 Emissions from the sector were capped in 2013 at 5.63 MtCO2, and required to be reduced by 1.74% per year in order to reach a target of 4.91 MtCO2 in 2020 (13% reduction on 2013 levels) (Mission of Switzerland to the European Union, 2017).